In this post: We’re going to switch up this Curb Appeal thing a bit and give you all what you’ve been asking for – THE BIG REVEAL!

 And a “way before” (about 2 years ago):

-And if you want a really old one, the realtor listing from 2009:
+And if you want a really old one, the realtor listing from before we bought the house in 2009:

 I know, what were we thinking, right?!